Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Docker.md

 $ exit
 ```

-## Prepare Docker Volume to Presist the UFS Data
+## Prepare Docker Volume to Presist Data

 By default all files created inside a container are stored on a writable container layer.
 The data doesn’t persist when that container no longer exists.
+[Docker volumes](https://docs.docker.com/storage/volumes/)
-Docker volumes are the preferred way
-to save data outside the containers.
+are the preferred way to save data outside the containers.
 The following two types of Docker volumes are used the most:

 + **Host Volume**: You manage where in the Docker host's file system to store and share the
 containers data.
 To create a host volume, run:

   ```console
   $ docker run -v /path/on/host:/path/in/container ...
   ```
   The file or directory is referenced by its full path on the Docker host.
 It can exist on the Docker host already, or it will be created automatically if it does not yet exist.

 + **Named Volume**: Docker manage where they are located.
 It should be be referred to by specific names.
 To create a named volume, run:

   ```console
   $ docker volume create volumeName
   $ docker run -v  volumeName:/path/in/container ...
   ```

 Either host volume or named volume can be used for Alluxio containers.
-For purpose of test or
+For purpose of test,
-POC (Proof of Concept), the host volume is recommended, since it is the easiest type of volume
+the host volume is recommended, since it is the easiest type of volume
 to use and very performant.
 More importantly, you know where to refer to the data in the host
 file system and you can manipulate the files directly and easily outside the containers.

 Therefore, we will use the host volume and mount the host directory `/alluxio_ufs` to the
 container location `/opt/alluxio/underFSStorage`, which is the default setting for the
 Alluxio UFS root mount point in the Alluxio docker image:
   ```console
   $ docker run -v /alluxio_ufs:/opt/alluxio/underFSStorage   ...
   ```
-  Of course, you can choose whatever other absolute path you like to mount.
+  Of course, you can choose different path `/alluxio_ufs` you like to mount but please make sure it
+  is writable.

 ## Launch Alluxio Containers for Master and Worker

 According to Alluxio architecture, the Alluxio clients (local or remote) need to communicate with
 both Alluxio master and Workers.
 Therefore it is important to make sure the client can reach out
 both of the following services:

 + Master RPC on port 19998
 + Worker RPC on port 29999

 We are going to launch Alluxio master and worker containers on the same Docker host machine.
 In order to make sure it works for the either local or remote clients, we have to set up the
 docker network and expose the required ports correctly.

 There are two ways to launch Alluxio Docker containers on the Docker host:
  + A. Use host network, or
  + B. Use user-defined bridge network

 ### A. Launch Docker Alluxio Containers Using Host Network

 ```